 The treatment of UVIS observations of the reflectances of the icy Saturnian moons can be distributed generally into two broad areas, depending on whether the observation is disk-resolved or whole-disk.
 If the body is distant enough that it is sub-pixel (i.e., smaller than the width of the slit, usually 1.5 mrad), so UVIS sees the whole-disk (Figure 8.1), then it is a "stare" type observation, where the optical remote sensing (ORS) slits are held steady on the body for the duration of the observation.
 For these observations, if a pointing vector other than UVIS_FUV was used, then the body is not centered in the UVIS slit.
 In this case, the body may or may not be entirely within the UVIS slit; sometimes the body is only partly within the slit, making the observation of limited value in terms of deriving surface reflectance.
-If the body is close enough that it is larger than the width of the UVIS slit, it is a disk-resolved observation (Figure 8.2) and there may have been a scan performed across the body, or a mosaic (usually an ISS rider observation), where the slit is positioned in particular locations throughout the observation.
+If the body is close enough that it is larger than the width of the UVIS slit, it is a disk-resolved observation (Figure 8.2) and there may have been a scan performed across the body, or a mosaic (usually an ISS rider observation), where the slit is positioned in particular locations throughout the observation or a stare.
 Nearly all stare observations are in the ICYLON class.
 Scans and mosaics may be ICYMAP (usually very close) or ICYLON.
-LOPHASE observations are distant, disk-integrated observations that use the ICYLON instrument setup while covering particularly low phase angles.

-The UVIS instrument measures spectral radiance (units of kR/Å) in each spatial row (1 kR is equal to $10^{9}/4\pi$ ph/s/cm2/str).
+The UVIS instrument measures spectral radiance (units of kR/Å) in each spatial row (1 kR is equal to $10^9/4\pi$ ph/s/cm2/str).
 The reflectance is defined as where P is the calibrated signal from the body with background subtracted, in kR/Å. The solar flux is denoted by S, where $S = \pi F$.